PoisotLab/2015_ms_datamining/ms.md

 qualitatively larger than the current "norm".
 The first challenge is being able to *manage* this data; it requires data management skills that are not usually needed when the scale of the dataset is small, and, fallible though the process may be, when data can reasonably be inspected manually.
 The second challenge is being able to *manipulate* these data; even within the context of this simple use-case, the data do not fit in the memory of `R` (arguably the most commonly known and used software in ecology) without some adjustments.
-Once these issues were overcome, running the analysis involved a few hours worth of computation time. **DBS: I know you want to say this, but I think this paragraph works without simultaneously taking a dig at `R` and promoting alternatives.
-Or, see my suggestion at the end of this paragraph.** It is now worth asking whether our total reliance on this tool (as opposed to more performing yet equally user-friendly languages as `python` or `julia`) is going to pay off in the long term.
-Since there is little doubt that computational approaches are going to become increasingly common in ecology [@hamp13], and are identified by the community as both in-demand skills and as not receiving enough attention in current ecological curricula [@barr13a], it seems that efforts should be allocated to raise the computational literacy of ecologists, and recognize that there is value in the diversity of tools one can use to carry out more demanding studies. **DBS suggests the following instead of what is above: For example, both `Python` and `Julia` are equally as user friendly as `R` while also being more powerful and better suited for computationally- or memory-intensive analyses.**
+Once these issues were overcome, running the analysis involved a few hours worth of computation time.
+Since there is little doubt that computational approaches are going to become increasingly common in ecology [@hamp13], and are identified by the community as both in-demand skills and as not receiving enough attention in current ecological curricula [@barr13a], it seems that efforts should be allocated to raise the computational literacy of ecologists, and recognize that there is value in the diversity of tools one can use to carry out more demanding studies.
+For example, both `Python` and `Julia` are equally as user friendly as `R` while also being more powerful and better suited for computationally- or memory-intensive analyses.

 **Standards and best practices:**